d4niee/NodeBot/README.md

 # Getting Started with NodeBot

-NodeBot is a mutlifunctional Discord Bot with a music Command to play music from Spotify, Soundcloud and Youtube in your discord voicechannel.
+NodeBot is a mutlifunctional Discord Bot with a music Command to play music from Spotify, Soundcloud and Youtube in your discord voicechannel. <br>
+This bot was created with the node.js javascript framework and the discord.js API
 <br>see more:
 <br>discord.js: https://discord.js.org/#/
 <br>node.js: https://nodejs.org/en/